Gilgamech/website/www/Gillogisms.md

 1. Jack Ma was in Jiang Zemin's faction, and owned SCMP.
 This is part of why he was disappeared.
 1. Jamon [Ham] is very popular in Spain, and they rate ham based on their quality - from low quality 1 Jamon to highest quality Cinco Jotas [five jacks] JJJJJamon.
 (Let's get our ham on!)
+1. Japancreas - Land of the Rising Insulin. - 2024
 1. Jihad served the same role as Crusades - to unite people behind the religion and against an 'other'.
 Neither one was used against the Mongol.
 1. John DeLorean faced production issues in Northern Ireland because his employees' unstable political situation meant they were focused more on uninstalling over local politics than assembling cars.
 1. Johns Hopkins' mom thought the name 'John' had a silent S at the end.
-(Nobody's perfect.)
+(Nobody's prefect.
+Except Ford Prefect.)
 1. Jokers to the Left of me, Clowns to the Right, I'm stuck in the Center with who(m)?
 (Being a Centrist means recognizing that Both Sides have good points, and cherry-picking those.
 It confuses the heck out of the political majority, who religiously stick with their political sports team's decisions, and focus on fervently attacking the Other Side.
 Often this means painting a Centrist as the other side so that they can justify attacking us, in their zealous thirst to slay political heretics.)
 1. Jokes release tension, and a comedy relief scene can anneal a tense plot.
 1. Jurisdiction [law speak] implies different 'law languages', which implies 'law polyglots' or lawyers who have passed The Bar in multiple jurisdictions.
+1. Just as any memory or storage space can wholly store a smaller memory or storage space within itself, any neural network can fully replicate a smaller neural network within itself. - 2023

 ### K

 1. Kathleen Kennedy has become Destitution, the Destroyer of Business Value.
 By ret-canning (forcefully disposing through retroactive continuity) the Star Wars Extended Universe, and disrupting Indiana Jones plotlines, she has personally destroyed hundreds of billions of dollars in potential profit streams and untold potential cultural touchstones.
-Likewise Victoria Alanso for destroying hundreds of good Marvel plotlines in favor of the few female-oriented plotlines.
+Likewise Victoria Alanso for destroying hundreds of good Marvel plotlines in favor of the few female-oriented plotlines. - 2023
 1. Keep a small place in Hell.
-That way, when people tell you to goto Hell, (or you're going through Hell), you don't have to go somewhere awful, but instead can just head to your other pad.
+That way, when people tell you to goto Hell, (or you're going through Hell), you don't have to go somewhere awful, but instead can just head to your other pad. - 2016 (Beware this small pad becoming 'special'.)
-1. Kessel run is a flyboy speedrun.
+1. Kessel run is a flyboy speedrun. - 2021
 1. King of kings = greatking aka emperor, and an empire is a political (micro)power large enough to require more than 1 human leader, often splitting power between nested tiers.
 As a title, it's less impressive today than in prehistorical times.
-Try for a Nobel prize instead.
+Try for a Nobel prize instead. - 2020
 1. Knowing what you want is the first step in getting what you want.
 Understanding and knowing yourself is necessary to be honest with yourself. - 2014.
 It's about really listening to yourself - being a good listener, and not just letting the words, symbols, meanings, and sensations filter through your mind - but writing them down, analyzing them formally, studying their contexts, following them to new intersections, and finding yourself already there. - 2022 Know Thyself- 2023
 1. 'Kraken in the ice!' yells one drill operator to the other.
-'Yeah we are cracking into the ice!' says the other drill operator says excitedly, not understanding their marine peril.
+'Yeah we are cracking into the ice!' says the other drill operator says excitedly, not understanding their marine peril. - 2023

 ### L

 1. Lagrangian Skeeball
 1. Law is equal parts charisma and precedence.
 (Justify what you can, grin when they mention what you cannot, and have the wisdom to know the difference?)- 2023
-1. Lawyers don't have ethics so much as they study and practice moral and ethical capture.
+1. Lawyers don't have ethics so much as they study and practice moral and ethical capture. - 2023
 1. Leadership is as much serving as it is being served, and bad times should cost the leaders at least as much as good times benefit them. - 2022
 1. Learn from idiots - bring others to your level and defeat them with experience. - 2013 (Reply to 'Don't argue with idiots - they'll bring you down to their level and defeat you with experience.')
 (Also, 'If it's stupid and it works, it's not stupid.')
 (This is also known as 'bikeshedding', where, for example, a City Council reviews a new nuclear power station, but none of them are nuclear physicists, so they bring discussion down to what they know about the project - the bike shed on the perimeter, near the street.)
-1. Learn the same lesson from 10 different teachers and you'll learn 10 different ways to look at the world.
+1. Learn the same lesson from 10 different teachers and you'll learn 10 different ways to look at the world. - 2020 (Try watching basically the same video on a common topic - like how electriicty works - from around a dozen different channels.)
 1. Lessons don't get learned in corporations - they get fired so the corporation can play a different person's 'we're learning' card.
 This is one way in which our society actively loses knowledge and technology for profit. - 2017
+1. Lens flare is from light reflecting between lenses in a multi-lens camera.
+It can't happen in single-lens cameras, such as (D)SLR or eyeballs, which is why the effect takes so many out of JJ Abrams movies. - 2024
 1. Let the franchise die; kill it if you have to. - 2019 regarding Disney properties.
-1. Lev Kuleshov showed that two narrative points make a narrative through-line (the Kuleshov effect), paving the way for broad stock footage use in major motion features (the Ed Wood effect). - 2021
+1. Lev Kuleshov showed that two narrative points make a narrative through-line (the Kuleshov effect, from Lindsay Ellis?), paving the way for broad stock footage use in major motion features (the Ed Wood effect, from MST3k). - 2021
+1. Liberal to conservative on spectrums of personal accountability and honesty - from too little to too much.
+Don Lemon was fired from CNN for being too aggressive in his dishonesty, while Tucker Carlson was fired from Fox for being too aggressive in his honesty. - 2024
 1. Librare, Bibleria - the capital of the library planet. - 2019
 1. Life is the river, and we are the riverbed.
 We are the road, and life is the traffic wearing ruts. - 2016 'Primer gray is the color when you're done dying' (Modest Mouse, Polar Opposites) - life is the weather, and we are the coats of paint.
+1. Like how some highly successful people have a success fetish, some highly unsuccessful people have a failure fetish. - 2024
 1. LGBT STEM - Binary math for nonbinary people. - 2020
 1. LGBTQ+ organizations support nonbinary people about as well as MENSA supports the 'highly intelligent community', or the ADL supports the Jewish community - insofar as being composed primarily of narcissitic activists instead of members of the group it's meant to support, who find the group insufferable because of said activists.
 One of the best (and also Maimodian) ways to support LGBTQ+ people, Black people, and Jewish people, is to give them a job by having a well-running economy that's too desperate for workers to care about isms.
 This is the moral equality of Capitalism in action. -  2023
 1. Liberal racists practice a very twisted form of racism, sexism, classism, and ageism.
 They have decided that some groups require certain kinds of charity, and that other groups require other kinds of charity, and that one group doesn't require any charity.
 And they work so hard to hinder these groups, so they'll become dependent on the liberal's charity.
 This is most clear in the statement 'We made this movie for this group, but they're not showing up for it.' - 2023